 - Is it an SEO consultant?
 Fire them.

 - Is it a competitor?
-Google Webmasters actually has a reporting form to submit the the domain that is buying backlinks and the site or service you know they are working with to obtain them.
+Google Search Console actually has a reporting form to submit the the domain that is buying backlinks and the site or service you know they are working with to obtain them.

 Ignorance is not a defense when it comes to cheating to get SEO rank.
 Paying for backlinks is a violation of Google’s terms of services and will get your site buried, whether you knew about it or not.
 Write great, relevant content frequently and you will have content that attracts organic search.
 Don’t be concerned or tempted to cheat by focusing on organic rank… focus on great content and you’ll see yourself rank better and better.